Theatre Arts (TA)

 3 credits, Spring

 Third in a three-part series.
 Study and practice in theatrical costuming techniques for various types of live theatrical productions.
-Students will analyze scripts, research historical background, and study period fashion to develop character wardrobes.
-This is a project-based course where students will construct and tailor costume and prop pieces for cast members.
-No experience necessary; limited seats.
+Students will analyze scripts, research historical background and period fashion, and learn basics of makeup and hair for the stage.
+Students learn through a series of hands-on projects.
+May be repeated for up to 6 credits.

 TA-141 Acting I